MeganHuggins/refactortractor/README.md

 [Megan Huggins](https://github.com/meganhuggins)

 ## Abstract
-This was our third project (team of three) from Mod2 (of 4 mods total) at Turing School of Software and Design.
+This is a group project (team of three) during our time at Turing School of Software and Design.
 We were given a week and a half to refactor an existing code base, make the code DRY and implement incomplete features.
 The app uses the `fetch()` API to `GET` data.
 A major learning goal for this project was to create a robust testing suite using Chai, Chai Spies, and Mocha to thouroughly test units.

 ## Setup
 1. clone down this repo to desired location